dgriebel2014/VideoDBProject/README.md

 ﻿VideoDB README

+January 17, 2025 Update
+I’ve overhauled the GPU buffer usage flags so that VideoDB now allocates its memory directly in main VRAM, rather than relying on shared system memory.
+Previously, buffers were placed in repurposed system RAM.
+With this change, the GPU holds VideoDB data fully on its own hardware, helping preserve bandwidth and reduce latency for large or frequently accessed datasets.

+Performance Tip:
+Run a stress test while keeping your system’s performance monitor open to watch GPU usage.
+You can also leave it open when paging through a large dataset—just hold down the Next button—and see the GPU actively working to serve your data.
 As of this writing, the VideoDB project is less than 72 hours old and remains under active development.
 Expect rapid changes and frequent updates.

 See a demo here -> https://dgriebel2014.github.io/VideoDBProject/